Bud Selig: Notable changes to Major League Baseball

-During Selig's terms as Executive Council Chairman (from 1992–1998) and Commissioner, new stadiums opened in Arizona, Atlanta, Cincinnati, Cleveland, Colorado, Detroit, Houston, Miami, Milwaukee, Minneapolis, New York City (Flushing, Queens and the Bronx), Philadelphia, Pittsburgh, San Diego, San Francisco, Seattle, Arlington, St. Louis, and Washington, D.C.
+During Selig's terms as executive council chairman (from 1992 to 1998) and commissioner, new stadiums opened in Arizona, Atlanta, Cincinnati, Cleveland, Colorado, Detroit, Houston, Miami, Milwaukee, Minneapolis, New York City (Flushing, Queens and the Bronx), Philadelphia, Pittsburgh, San Diego, San Francisco, Seattle, Arlington, St. Louis, and Washington, D.C.

 Israel Baseball League

-Selig and his family served a supportive role on the Advisory Board of the Israel Baseball League during its inaugural season in 2007.
+Selig and his family served a supportive role on the advisory board of the Israel Baseball League during its inaugural season in 2007.
 In response to issues with the league's financial management, after the season, the Selig family requested that their names be removed from the list of board members.

 Selig Experience

 In May 2015, the Milwaukee Brewers honored Bud Selig with the unveiling of the Selig Experience exhibit at American Family Field (formerly Miller Park.)
 The Selig Experience is a fifteen-minute documentary showing Bud Selig's life and work for the Milwaukee Brewers.